 4.4 Mobility and Density results.

 4.4.1.
-Measurement Details and Results Summary
+Measurement details and results summary

 To determine carrier properties, Hall measurements were performed on ~8mm square pieces in magnetic fields up to 0.14T over the temperature range from 300K to 25K in a closed cycle He refrigerator.
 Electrical contacts are made by annealing In at 380C-400C in a H2 (20%) and N2 (80%) environment for 7-10min.
 Table 4.1 shows the mobility and density data obtained for the In0.64Ga0.36As/ In0.45Al0.55As QWs along with Si -doping time and spacer layer thickness.
 The last two rows of table 4.1 summarize the maximum density and mobility obtained in a previous study.